John Brown University: Golf

 The JBU varsity men's golf team was originally formed in 1966.
 The team lasted until 1973, at which time it was cut from the athletic program.
 The school restarted its men's varsity golf team in the fall of 2008 and remained intact until 2016.

 Cheerleading

 JBU began a cheer squad in the fall of 2010.
 JBU had cheerleading many years ago, but it only counted as a club then.

+Volleyball

+The JBU women's volleyball team competes in the Sooner Athletic Conference(NAIA) under longtime head coach Ken Carver, playing home matches at Bill George Arena.

+In 2022, the Golden Eagles posted a 22–10 overall record (14–6 in SAC play), finishing third in the conference standings and earning the program's first-ever bid to the NAIA National Tournament following a five-set quarterfinal victory over Oklahoma City University.

+The team has also made multiple NAIA National Tournament appearances, including a program-best run to the Round of 16 in 2018, and continues to draw strong student support at home matches.

+Cross Country & Track & Field

+Cross Country competes in SAC Championships and regional meets.

+Track & Field was reinstated in 2018.
+In April 2025, the women's team captured their first-ever SAC Outdoor Championship at Karen Cramer Stadium, edging Oklahoma City by a single point (109–108), and Coach Peter Cunningham was named SAC Women's Outdoor Coach of the Year.

+Esports

+JBU announced the addition of varsity esports on November 9, 2022, launching in Fall 2023.
+The program evolved from a club begun in spring 2021 and joins NACE and the National Esports Collegiate Conference.
+Teams compete in titles like Rocket League, Overwatch, League of Legends, Super Smash Bros, and chess.

+The Bynum Theater was converted in fall 2023 into a 20-station esports arena with Alienware PCs, Switch consoles, broadcast equipment, and seating for spectators.

 Club teams and intramurals

 The university has club rugby, ultimate frisbee and esports teams for both men and women.
 The JBU Talons men's club baseball team began play in 2021.
 These clubs compete against clubs from other universities.
 To house its club teams, JBU has a rugby pitch and on campus.
 JBU also has a club ultimate frisbee team.
-JBU students also participate in a number of intramural sports, from soccer to volleyball to flag football to dodgeball.
+JBU students also participate in a number of intramural sports, from soccer to volleyball to flag football.
 Many of these events take place on the intramural fields or in the Walton Lifetime Health Complex.